freedomofpress/securedrop-protocol/README.md

 ```

 ## Limitations and Discussion
-### Cryptography
-The cryptographic protocol needs to be audited.

 ### Behavioral analysis
 While there are no user accounts, and all messages have the same structure from an HTTP perspective, the server could still detect if it is interacting with a source or a journalist by observing API request patterns.
 Both source and journalist traffic would go through the Tor network, but they might perform different actions (such as uploading ephemeral keys).
 A further fingerprinting mechanism could be, for instance, measuring how much time any client takes to fetch messages.
 Mitigations, such as sending decoy traffic or introducing randomness between requests, must be implemented in the client.